mariahnorell/website/content/courses/intro_pa/python/python.md

 ## Tutorial 2

-We just learned how to index, sort, and describe data.
+We just learned how to obtain high level descriptive statistics data.
 To practice what we just learned, let's use the following HR data set from Kaggle: https://www.kaggle.com/rhuebner/human-resources-data-set.

 ### Part One: Describe Command